sbslee/pypgx/docs/commands.rst

 Remap BAM file(s) to different reference.

-*conf* is configuration file.
+*conf* is the configuration file.
 See the API section for details.

 Options
 -------